Stev2520/FWD-project-landing-page/README.md

 This is a web page with as many navigation links as the number of `<section>` elements in the `<main>` element in `index.html` and indecation which section is being shown.

 ## Installation
-Do one of the following:
+Do one of the following
     + Download ZIP file containing the ptoject and unzip it
     + clone this repository